backdrop-contrib/biblio/README.md

 ## Installation

-Create a directory called biblio in the `sites/all/modules` directory, then place all of the files packaged with this module in that directory.

-This module will auto-install the required database tables the first time you enable it on the admin/modules page.
-This will also setup a number of pre-defined publication types.
+This module is installed like any other Drupal module.
+On intallation, this module will setup several pre-defined publication types.
 These types can be changed or deleted on the `admin/config/content/biblio/types` page.

 ## robots.txt